Scheri Fultineer brings to teaching her

 landscape architecture courses for 12 years, with course offerings that range

-from core level studios to advanced seminars, and is Interim Department Head of Landscape Architecture at RISD.
+from core level studios to advanced seminars, and is department head of Landscape Architecture at RISD.

 Her studios actively address the dynamic exchanges between